“Are your eyes naturally that color?”

 “You.”
-Maria pointed to a man who was kneeling beside one of the bedposts almost hidden.
+Maria pointed to a man kneeling beside one of the bedposts, almost hidden.
 While she had been speaking, the man had been tending to one of the other men occupying the farthest bed.

 The addressed man stiffened halfway through what appeared to be a bandage change and met her gaze.

 “You look different from the others,” she said.

 And he did.
 He had wonderful dark curls, olive skin, and amber eyes.
 He stuck out like a sore thumb.

 The man exchanged a look with the captain.
 “I… didn’t tell you my name.”

 “He’s a combat medic,” Dunya provided.
 “The Treaty states that combat medics—”